socalledsound/nu-scripts/week1/01-intros/w1-v-02-react-key-concepts.md

 [VO]
 In all of this, React and the react ecosystem leans heavily on functional, or declarative javascript.
 For many, React is the gateway to functional programming, and the popularity of React and it's declarative approach to building UI has led to an equally explosive growth in the popularity of the functional programming paradigm.

-To understand React and become a rockstar React developer, it really helps to understand the functional programming concepts on which is is based.
+So, to understand React and become a rockstar React developer, it really helps to understand the functional programming concepts on which is is based.

 [SC]

 [VO]
-So in the next section of this course, we'll take a brief look at the big ideas of functional programming, and introduce it's key concepts: composing using pure functions, avoiding data mutation and carefully managing side effects.
+Inpm installn the next section of this course, we'll take a brief look at the big ideas of functional programming, and introduce it's key concepts: composing using pure functions, avoiding data mutation and carefully managing side effects.

 In the next video, we'll start our journey into functional programming by talking a little bit about the key ingredient in functional programming which is, yeah, you guessed it -- functions.
 I'll see you there.